 Horsetooth Reservoir, named for a distinctive local geological outcropping, is the largest reservoir in the Colorado-Big Thompson (C-BT) Project East Slope distribution system.
 Located west of Fort Collins, the reservoir provides water to Fort Collins, Greeley, smaller domestic suppliers, industries, farms and ranches in the Poudre River Basin.

-Horsetooth’s water supply is primarily from the Colorado River headwaters on the West Slope.
-It is delivered through the Hansen Feeder Canal beginning 13 miles south of Horsetooth at Flatiron Reservoir.
+C-BT Project water is delivered to Horsetooth Reservoir via the Hansen Feeder Canal beginning 13 miles south at Flatiron Reservoir.

-Construction on Horsetooth Reservoir began in 1946 and was complete in 1949.
-The reservoir began storing water in January 1951.
+Horsetooth Reservoir was built between 1946 and 1949 and began storing water in January 1951.
 The first water releases were made to the Poudre River in July 1951.
-The reservoir has a capacity of 156,735 acre-feet of water, 1,900 surface acres, 25 miles of shoreline and a maximum depth of 180 feet.

 Horsetooth Reservoir has a capacity of 156,735 acre-feet, 1,900 surface acres, 25 miles of shoreline and a maximum depth of 188 feet.